-The Inuit Hunting, Fishing and Trapping Support Program is administered pursuant to the Act respecting the Support Program for Inuit Beneficiaries of the James Bay and Northern Québec Agreement for their Hunting, Fishing and Trapping Activities, based on the provisions of Section 29 of the James Bay and Northern Québec Agreement.
-The basic objectives of the Support Program are to favour Inuit harvesting activities as a way of life, to ensure a supply of country food for the region’s Inuit communities and to maintain harvesting equipment such as community freezers and boats.
+The Inuit Hunting, Fishing and Trapping Support Program is administered pursuant to the Act respecting the Support Program for Inuit Beneficiaries of the James Bay and Northern Québec Agreement for their Hunting, Fishing and Trapping Activities, based on the provisions of Section 29 of the James Bay and Northern Québec Agreement (JBNQA).
+The basic objectives of the Inuit Support Program are to favour Inuit harvesting activities as a way of life and ensure a supply of country food for the region’s Inuit communities.

 Traditional Activity Support Initiatives